 Next, check out the code, with

 Build the target you are interested in.
-The iOS build default to ninja-hybrid, which uses ninja to do the actual build, but provides a wrapper Xcode project that can be used to build targets and navigate the source.
-(The Xcode project just shells out to ninja to do the builds, so you can't actually inspect/change target-level settings from within Xcode).
+The instructions above select the ninja/Xcode hybrid mode, which uses ninja to do the actual build, but provides a wrapper Xcode project that can be used to build targets and navigate the source.
+(The Xcode project just shells out to ninja to do the builds, so you can't actually inspect/change target-level settings from within Xcode; this mode avoids generating a large tree of Xcode projects, which leads to performance issues in Xcode).
 To build with ninja (simulator and device, respectively):

 To build with Xcode, open build/all.ninja.xcworkspace, and choose the target you want to build.